- BA, MPhil (Sociology, Massey University, New Zealand)

 Topics interested in supervising

 I would be very happy to supervise research in any of the following areas: (1) Social theory: including ontological arguments about discourse, performance and structure, debates about the complexity of the social world, the interpretation of social action, and rationality in scientific and everyday contexts.
-(2) Philosophy of social science: including investigations concerned with the links between theory and research, the impact of politics, power, and values on knowledge, and analyses of progress, explanation and theory testing in social science.
+(2) Philosophy of social science: including investigations concerned with the links between theory and research, the impact of politics, power, and values on knowledge, and analyses of progress, explanation and theory-testing in social science.
 (3) Risk: including research addressing Beck's Risk Society thesis, extreme risk-taking, expertise and lay-expert relations, and the gendered aspects of risk perception and action.
-(4) Sociology of knowledge: including debates around the social character of knowledge, science and gender, and approaches such as the Strong Programme and Actor-Network Theory
+(4) Sociology of knowledge: including debates around the social character of knowledge and knowledge/power.
+(5) Human/non-human: particularly debates regarding actor-network theory's approach to this division.

 If you are interested in being supervised by Stephen Kemp, please see the links below for more information: